wevm/wagmi/docs/core/guides/migrate-from-v1-to-v2.md

 <<< @/snippets/core/config.ts[config.ts]
 :::

 Normalization functions typically add a decent amount of bundle size to your project.
 By inverting control, you can choose how much normalization to do.
-For example, maybe your project only allows ENS names that are alphanumeric so no normalization is needed.
+For example, maybe your project only allows ENS names that are alphanumeric so no normalization is not needed.

 ---